U.S. airline group to meet with health officials on Ebola

 Some, including Louisiana Gov. Bobby Jindal, have called for a ban on all flights to the United States from countries with Ebola outbreaks.

-Several health experts and lawmakers have asked the administration to consider enhancing U.S. airport and customs screenings, including checking travelers using handheld fever scanners
+Several health experts and lawmakers have asked the administration to consider enhancing U.S. airport and customs screenings, including checking travellers using handheld fever scanners

 In the past, U.S. courts have deferred to airport officials on screenings in the past, even when passenger rights have been at issue.